Join the Euclid Landmark Commission

 The City of Euclid invites passionate individuals to apply for a position on the Euclid Landmark Commission.
 This commission is dedicated to preserving the rich history and cultural heritage of Euclid by designating and safeguarding landmarks within the city.

-The Euclid Landmark Commission consists of five members appointed by the Mayor and approved by a majority of the City Council.
-Members serve three-year terms after the initial staggered term appointments.
+The Euclid Landmark Commission consists of five volunteer members appointed by the Mayor and approved by a majority of the City Council.
+Volunteer Commissioners serve three-year terms after the initial staggered term appointments.
 The commission includes at least two preservation-related professionals, provided such experts are available in the community.

 The commission aims to: